 Taïga rolls her eyes.
 ‘Cross my heart.’

-‘OK…’ Rowan takes a deep breath.
-‘I’ve got an imaginary friend!
+‘Uh-huh.
 It’s a ragdoll.
 I mean, it’s not really a ragdoll.
-Well, Granny gave it to me and the other day I just put it down and well, it was real!, Rowan looks expectantly at her.
-‘You don’t believe me, do you?’
+Well, Granny gave it to me and the other day I just put it down and well, it was real!
+You don’t believe me, do you?’

-‘I’m not laughing.
-You didn’t say I had to believe you!
-C’mon, I do.
-Believe you… I’ve got a ragdoll too, maybe it also becomes real if I put it on the ground?’
+‘I’m not laughing but you didn’t say I had to believe you!’
+When she sees his crestfallen face she feels sorry for him.
+‘C’mon, I do.
+Believe you… I’ve got a ragdoll too, it was our mother’s, maybe it also becomes real if I put it on the ground?’

 Reverently they put their dolls on the ground.
 ‘Look!
 Buddy is already standing!
 Is he magical?’

 ‘Wait.
-Look at Peaches…’
+Look at Peaches-’

 ‘Peaches?
 You call your ragdoll Peaches?’